-Li, W & Ma, H 2019, 'A novel model order reduction scheme for fast and accurate material nonlinear analyses of large-scale engineering structures', Engineering Structures, vol. 193, pp. 238-257.View/Download from: Publisher's site
+Li, W & Ma, H 2019, 'A novel model order reduction scheme for fast and accurate material nonlinear analyses of large-scale engineering structures', ENGINEERING STRUCTURES, vol. 193, pp. 238-257.View/Download from: UTS OPUS or Publisher's site

 Cao, M, Ma, H & Wei, P 2018, 'A modified stiffness spreading method for layout optimization of truss structures', ACTA MECHANICA SINICA, vol. 34, no. 6, pp. 1072-1083.View/Download from: UTS OPUS or Publisher's site